Davi-Guindani/Davi-Guindani/README.md

 ### Hey there, Davi Guindani and I am a Software Developer.

-- Today I work at Focus Consultoria as a Software Engineer Intern
+- Today I work at IFF Macaé as a IT Support Analyst Intern
-- Studying Python/Data analysis
+- Studying Python
-- Dream of being a game developer
+- Dream of being a Software Developer

 <div>
   <a href = "https://github.com/Davi-Guindani">